maxduu/Penn-Lost-and-Found/README.md

 # 350S20-36
-We boutta POP OFF
+Adi Bhati, Kevin Chen, Max Du, Jeffrey Qu

 ## Android App
-All of the components for the android app
+All of the components for the android app, used by normal users.
+Note: uses Android API level 28.

-## DataInteraction
-Folder for all of the code (data classes, readers, writers, processors) used to deal with reading and writing from our json files, and eventually the database

-## data
+## AdminLTE-master
-Stores the data for the app (json files and eventually database files)
+All of the components for our admin webapp.
+The webapp tracks user activity.
+Initially, admin account must be manually inserted into mongo to prevent anyone from being an admin.

-## lib
+## Running Instructions
-Libraries used, like .jar files.
-Currently has the JSON file reading jar file used in hw1 and hw2.
-Eventually we are planning to make the code in our DataInteraction folder into a jar file so we can use it in both our android app and web app.
+First install all node dependencies with `npm install`.
+Then, start node server using `node index.js`.
+Android app can be found in AndroidApp folder and run using an emulator.
+The admin webapp is found in AdminLTE-master folder and can be run by first opening index.html.

 ## mongoDB notes
-I created a mongoDb Atlas account for us with the login
+MongoDb Atlas account for us with the login

 email: pennlostfound@gmail.com
 password: ilovelukeyeagley